remysedlak/Engine3D/README.md

 ### Normalizing a vector
 To normalize a vector means to scale it so that its magnitude (length) becomes 1 while maintaining its direction.
 (Think about the cube's 3D coordinates)

+### Vector
+- In mathematics and physics, vector is a term that refers to quantities that cannot be expressed by a single number, or to elements of some vector spaces.
+- They have to be expressed by both magnitude and direction.
+-
 ### View Frustum
 A view frustum is the 3D region that represents the visible area of the scene from the camera's perspective.
 It is shaped like a truncated pyramid and is bounded by:
 - Near clipping plane (z near): The plane closest to the camera where objects start to be rendered.